prabeenragupathi/QueryWars/README.md

-# ⚔️ SQL Arena: Gamified Database Challenges
+# ⚔️ Query War: Gamified Database Challenges

 Welcome to **SQL Arena**!
 This repository is an open-source learning platform designed to help you master SQL through immersive, story-driven investigations and real-world database scenarios.